DavidRisch/crossing_consoles/doc/doxygen/markdown/game_world_generator.md

 ## Generation of simple buildings

 The number of buildings generated depends on the size of the world.
-If it is too small, no buildings are being created.
+If it is too small, no buildings are created.

 To generate buildings, rectangles between a minimum and maximum size are randomly created and placed in the existing world.
 \image html building_rectangle.png
-Afterwards they are being hollowed out by placing a second rectangle (`size - 2`) consisting of empty blocks at the relative position (1, 1).
+Afterwards they are hollowed out by placing a second rectangle (`size - 2`) consisting of empty blocks at the relative position (1, 1).
 \image html building_hollow.png
 Finally, doors are created randomly by removing blocks along the edges of the building.
 \image html building_doors.png